Training for Longevity

 Top trio leading a revolution in tennis

-In addition to football and rugby league, there are plenty of other sports using science to extend the career expectancy of its top stars.
+In addition to football and rugby league, there are plenty of other sports using science to extend the career expectancy of their top stars.

 Tennis is a superb example of this, with Roger Federer, Rafael Nadal, and Novak Djokovic continuing to dominate the sport despite each being past the age of 30.